A musical journey through Norway

 Music of the fjords

-In Norway, speaking dialect is common, and contrary to people from Østfold, people from Bergen are not ashamed of their dialect at all.
+In Norway, speaking dialect is common – people want to show where they come from.
 The inhabitants – the bergenser – are very proud of their city, its historic centre and its beautiful surroundings.
 Bergen is the second-largest city of Norway and the largest in western Norway.
 It also fostered two of Norway’s most important musicians in the 19th century: Edvard Grieg and Ole Bull.
 In our times, music from Bergen has reached the tops of the hit lists on some occasions, and there is one particular singer that we need to mention – Gabrielle.

 Here, you will hear “Fem fine frøkner” (Five nice ladies)

-Skam (meaning “shame”) is a Norwegian TV-series that has achieved world-wide fame.
+Skam (meaning “shame”) is a Norwegian TV-series from 2015-2017 that has achieved world-wide fame, and remakes were made in several countries. .
 It describes the life of teenagers in Oslo, with all challenges that they encounter.
 In the series, you also see a love affair between two boys while the tune “Fem fine frøkner” can be heard in the background.

 Here, you will hear their tune “Bare så du vett det” (Just so you know).